CATcher-org/CATcher/README.md

 5. Compile and start the application: `npm start`

 # 4. Commands
+Before building the application using the build commands below, go to `index.html` and comment out the necessary `base href` as explained in the file.
 |Command|Description|
 |--|--|
 |`npm run build`| Build the app.
 Your built files are in the /dist folder. |